Siemens-Healthineers/K2s/docs/op-manual/code-signing.md

 **"Certificate not found for signing"**

-- Solution: Verify certificate is in `CurrentUser\My` store
+- Solution: Verify certificate is in `LocalMachine\My` store (requires administrator privileges)
 - Check thumbprint matches signing command

 **"Signtool not found"**